snusnu/substation/README.md

 [codeclimate]: https://codeclimate.com/github/snusnu/substation
 [coveralls]: https://coveralls.io/r/snusnu/substation

-`substation` can be thought of as a domain level request router.
-It assumes that every usecase in your application has a name and is implemented in a dedicated class that will be referred to as an *action*.
+Think of `substation` as some sort of domain level request router.
+It assumes that every usecase in your application has a name and is implemented in a dedicated object that will be referred to as an *action*.
 The only protocol such actions must support is `#call(request)`.

 The contract for actions specifies that when invoked, they can